sholly/servicemesh-demo/README.md

 run parallel again, verify the v2 pod is accepting traffic.

-Reconfigure the destination rule as a circuit breaker:
+Reconfigure the destination rule as a circuit breaker by applying a DestinationRule that performs outlier detection:

 `oc apply -f deployment/dr-outlier-detection.yaml`

-Now run sequential, and verify that v1 is evicted, while v2 still accepts traffic.
+Now run ./sequential.sh, and verify that v1 is evicted, while v2 still accepts traffic.

 Wait ten seconds, and run ./sequential.sh again.
 Note that v1 is allowed to accept traffic again, if only for a short period.